-CHIN&-122 is the second quarter of the first-year language sequence and continues to build on the skills acquired in CHIN&-121.
-The basic tenets of communications including reading, writing, speaking and listening are developed in a dynamic second language acquisition environment enhanced by technology.
-Grammar is used as a communication tool to express meaning as students take part in small group discussions, cultural investigation, and presentation.
-Authentic materials will be focused on in the class as well assessment.
-Students should expect to be immersed in the language.
-English will be used at a minimum. (multicultural content) Prerequisite: CHIN& 121 with a minimum grade of C or Instructor permission
+CHIN&-122 is the second quarter of the first-year language sequence and continues to build on the skills acquired in CHIN&-121. (multicultural content)

+Prerequisite: CHIN& 121 with a minimum grade of C or instructor permission.

 CHIN& 123 Chinese III (5)